HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 Before we get technical, let's see some benchmarks against Haskell's GHC.
 Note that HOVM's current implementation is a proof-of-concept implemented in about 1 month by 4 part-time devs.
 It obviously can't compete with the most mature functional runtime in the world... or can it?

-In some of the tests below, HOVM obliterates GHC due to optimality; but that's not new.
-After all, a mergesort in Python is faster than a bubblesort in C. What is notable, though, is that even in cases where optimality plays no role, HOVM stands its ground.
+In some of the tests below, HOVM obliterates GHC due to better asymptotics; but that's not new.
+What is notable, though, is that even in cases where optimality plays no role, HOVM stands its ground.
 I'm not claiming HOVM is faster than GHC, but I **am** claiming that the current design is ready to scale and become the undisputed fastest runtime in the world.

 Haskell was measured with: